datafe/sqltools-maxcompute-vscode-extension/README.md

 # Premises and Recommends

-This plugin is only for connection testing and local resources management, please use below products for development and production.
+This plugin is only for connection testing and local resources management and does not support MaxCompute schema features (by now), please use below products for development and production.

 - Big data development, recommend to use [DataWorks Data IDE](https://ide-cn-shanghai.data.aliyun.com/) instead.